vmware-archive/json-template-engine/README.md

 # json-template-engine
-JSON template engine is a suite of tools for managing desired states.
+JSON template engine is a suite of tools for processing JSON files and using JSON files as basis for computer system managements.
-Although the template engine itself can be used for any JSON files, it was originally designed for facilitating the management of desired state documents.

 Please refer to each tool section for details about that particular tool.

-[JSON Template Engien](templating/README.md) This tool simplifies the management of large number of JSON documents through templates.
+[JSON Template Engine](templating/README.md) This tool simplifies the management of large number of JSON files through templates.

-[JSON Remediator](remediation/README.md) This tool allows users to construct workflows for applying user defined functions while JSON remediator visits each element in a target JSON file.
+[JSON Remediator](remediation/README.md) This tool allows users to construct workflows for applying user supplied functions while JSON remediator visits each element in a target JSON file.
 One of its applications is for desire state drift detection and remediation.